SubbalakshmiC/CCNA-1/CCNA_Sam.md

 	4. The device with a matching destination MAC Address replies to the unicast with a unicast frame addressed to PC A.
 	5. The switch enters the source MAC Address of PC B and the port number of the switch port that received the frame into its MAC Address table.
 	6. The switch can now forward frames between these addresses without flooding, as these addresses are now in its MAC Address table.
+* VLSM is Variable length subnet masking, and is used to make the most efficient use of the subnet range.
+* It came into effect as the remaining IPv4 addresses were depleted.
+* e.g. A provider may offer an address of 150.1.0.0/16 to a router.
+There may be 5 networks connected to the router, all with varying numbers of hosts on each network.
+It would be inefficient to provide all networks with the same subnet, in order to match the largest size network, huge numbers of host addresses would be wasted.
+* Therefore, varying the length of the subnet mask allows the mot efficient use of the address range available.

 ### Troubleshooting
 * Troubleshooting issues may happen in a couple of ways: